Arunprakash-A/self_references/README.md

       - Excerpt from the book: "Halley recognized that his table could be used to estimate the odds that a person of a certain age would die within the next year.
 Based on this observation, he described a formula for pricing an annuity that, expressed in modern language, computes the sum of expected discounted payouts over the course of a person’s life starting from their current age".
 2. [The Alignment Problem](https://brianchristian.org/the-alignment-problem/)
+   - It is a must-read (of course, it is an AI book)
-   - It is a must-read.
-Contains a lot of real-life incidents sharing the moments while AlexNet was being cooked, ethical aspects (and their importance), and limitations of models
+   - Contains a lot of real-life incidents like sharing the moments while AlexNet was being cooked, ethical aspects (and their importance), and limitations of models